Economic and Political Overview

 Executive Power

 The President is the chief of the state and head of the government, the commander-in-chief of the armed forces, and holds executive powers, which include the implementation of the law and running the day-to-day affairs of the country.
 The President is elected by popular vote for a five-year term (not eligible for an immediate re-election) and appoints the Council of Ministers (cabinet) and the Prime Minister to serve for five-year terms as well.
 All Presidential decree laws or draft bills sent to parliament must be approved by the Council of Ministers.
-The first and second vice presidents are also popularly elected, but have no constitutional functions, unless the president is unable to discharge his duties.
+The first and second vice presidents are also popularly elected, but have no constitutional functions unless the president is unable to discharge his duties.

 Legislative Power

 The legislature is unicameral.
 The parliament - called Congress - consists of 130 seats, with its members elected by popular vote to serve five-year terms.
 Congress ratifies treaties, authorises government loans, and approves the government budget.
-The President has the power to veto acts of the legislature, and, in turn, a supermajority (generally two-thirds majority) of legislators may act to override the veto.
+The President has the power to veto acts of the legislature, and, in turn, a supermajority (generally a two-thirds majority) of legislators may act to override the veto.
 The president has the power to block legislation with which the executive branch does not agree.

 Indicator of Freedom of the Press